 In another test, one of the newly made Primary Standards (A) was compared to the Primary Standard used in ozone analyzer production, which, apart from minor modifications, remained the same since its construction about 20 years ago.
-The optical and electrical design of the older Primary Standard is quite different from the design of the new standard.
+Optical and electrical design is quite different from the design of the new standard.